wplib/wplib-box/FAQ.md

 this repository to your new project, change the domain name to the local domain name for your project and move your website root into a `www/` directory that is a sibling to `Vagrantfile` and to `scripts/` and then `vagrant up`.

-If you cannot put your code into a `www/` directory for some reason you can put the `Vagrantfile` in your web root and change the line that starts with `config.vm.synced_folder` to be:
+If you cannot put your code into a `www/` subdirectory for some reason you can put the `Vagrantfile` in your web root and change the line that starts with `config.vm.synced_folder` to be:

      config.vm.synced_folder ".", "/var/www"

-If you cannot create a `scripts/` in the same directory as your `Vagrantfile` you can name the directory something else &mdash; such as
+If you cannot create a `scripts/` directory in the same directory as your `Vagrantfile` you can name that directory something else &mdash; such as
-`wplib-scripts` &mdash; and then search for `scripts/` in your `Vagrantfile` and replace them with whatever you named your directory, e.g. with `wplib-scripts/` as in our example.
+`wplib-scripts/` &mdash; and then search for `scripts/` in your `Vagrantfile` and replace it with whatever you named your directory, e.g. with `wplib-scripts/` as in our example.

 ##Glossary: What Do They All These Terms Mean?